untoldengine/UntoldEngine/docs/Architecture/xrRenderingSystem.md

 - **Spatial input processing**: `updateSpatialInputState()` drains the queued `XRSpatialInputSnapshot` events and updates the `InputSystem`.
 If assets are loading or the scene isn't ready, input is cleared instead to avoid acting on stale state.

 - **Game update**: `renderer.updateXR()` calls the user's `gameUpdate` and `handleInput` callbacks.
 This is where game logic runs — entity movement, animation state machines, physics steps.
 It is skipped entirely while `AssetLoadingGate.shared.isLoadingAny` is true.

+- **XR lighting probe processing**: When real-world lighting mode is active, accepted environment-light probe updates are prefiltered into runtime IBL textures.
+The renderer uses the latest valid probe plus `realWorldLightingContribution`; if no valid probe is available, it falls back to the configured static environment path.

 ### 2c.
 Wait for Optimal Input Time